Security forces, protesters clash again in Cairo

 The Muslim Brotherhood and other Islamist parties repressed in the 30-year Mubarak era have emerged as strong front-runners.

+Despite their commanding position built, it is unclear whether the two rival Islamist groups will form an alliance in parliament, as they have each spoken warily of the other.

+The leadership of the Brotherhood is cautious of a wholly Islamist ruling coalition, which Egyptians from other political trends might view as divisive and polarising in a period when they think broader national unity is needed.
+Nour politicians accuse the Brotherhood of compromising Islamic values.

-(Additional reporting by Marwa Awad, Alexander Dziadosz and; Writing by Edmund Blair; Editing by Sophie Hares)
+(Additional reporting by Marwa Awad, Alexander Dziadosz and Shaimaa Fayed; Writing by Edmund Blair; Editing by Sophie Hares)